 Singular/Plural with COLLECTIVE NOUNS

 We can use either a singular verb or a plural verb with a Collective Noun, means it’s optional.
-We use the verb in the singular for when if we consider the word to mean a single group or unit, and a plural verb if we consider it to mean a number of individuals separately.
-Some of them are:
+However, if it’s clear from the context that the collective noun is referring to a single group or unit we use a singular verb, and if the collective noun is referring to a number of individuals separately we use a plural verb.
+Some of the collective nouns are

 1. a) A crew of 90 takes care of the 300 passengers on the ship.